lisy09/k8s-project-template/README.md

 - 8080: dev-docs dev preview (with vscode remote container)
 - 8081: dev-docs dev preview (run docker container locally)
+- 53: dns proxy by dnsmasq
+- 5380: http manage page for dnsmasq
+- 2049: port for nfs server

 ## How to Use